wodby/docs/infrastructure/README.md

 # Infrastructure

-When you [connect a server](../servers/connecting-server/README.md) to Wodby we deploy [container-based](containers/README.md) infrastructure to this server.
-This infrastructure will further allow you to [deploy apps](../apps/deploy.md) by installing their [bundles](bundles/README.md).
+When you [connect a server](../servers/README.md) to Wodby we deploy [container-based](containers/README.md) infrastructure to this server.
+This will further allow you to deploy infrastructure [for your applications](../apps/deploy.md) which we call [bundles](bundles/README.md).

-The infrastructure deployed to your server has a [version](versioning.md).
-We regularly update the infrastructure we provide by releasing [newer versions](versioning.md), such updates can include security updates and performance improvements.
+Both server infrastructure and bundles have versioning.
+We regularly update them by releasing [newer versions](versioning.md), such updates can include security updates and performance improvements.

 Basic concepts: